 Follow-ups are very essential for an effective Billing workflow and A/R collection.
 It is known that many DME services lose an average of about seven percent of their reimbursements due to rejections and/or denials and no follow-ups of the claims.
 This ineffective claims management process is costly to the RCM of any medical practice.
 According to an American Medical Association study, it was found that medical offices waste about $17,500 every year on rectifying denied claims through appeals, phone calls, and troubleshooting.

 - Improved Technology

-The above 5 practices need not all is simultaneously be made effective as it could be costly expenditure.
-But, with careful planning and possibly even outsourcing just the billing and/or the claims management process, your DME facilities can be made to be more efficient and thereby a much more effective A/R collections can be implemented.
+The above 5 practices need not all is simultaneously be made effective as it could be a costly expenditure.
+But, with careful planning and possibly even outsourcing just the billing and/or the claims management process, your DME facilities can be made to be more efficient, and thereby a much more effective A/R collections can be implemented.
 The bottom line is to see that your reimbursements keep flowing in to provide for a healthy and profitable process.

 The process for DME facilities and billing can be cumbersome due to its inherent nature, starting with the order generated from a physician’s office.
 DME, Prosthetics & Orthotics companies expend valuable time coordinating and communicating with the ordering physician’s office for a valid Rx, medical/therapy notes, etc.

 Equipment requiring prior authorization also can involve innumerable follow-up calls.
 A methodical and streamlined process effectively manages this process, tracking each request in detail, thus ensuring timely follow-up.
 Payer guidelines are specific to diagnosis.
 Thorough knowledge of these results in drastically reducing denials.